conestogateam2/iot_team2/README.md

 - __MS3 (Data exposure service):__ This microservice connects to a posgreSQL database and exposes its data through a RESTful API.
 It enables frontend applications and other services to securely query and retrieve structured information, acting as a bridge between the database and external consumers.

+- __HBot Dashboard:__ This dashboard will show the movements of the Hbot in 3 cases.
+Real time, Historical Data and Manual Movement.
+You will see a 3D animation of the robot and the data that is being published about it.